yvesdebeer/vuejs-shopping-cart/README.md

 - Select Add from Dockerfile
 - Fill in the "Git Repo URL" which points to your project on github
 - Click "Show Advanced Git Options" and specify the "Git Reference" to point to your branch.
 This is only needed if your branch is different than "master" !
-- Change the Application and Name accordingly or accept the defaults
+- Change the 'Application Name' and 'Name' accordingly or accept the defaults
 - Finally Click "Create"

 This should result in a full deployment of the application.